Sequential Monte Carlo Bandits: Evaluation

-On the contrary, Thompson sampling relies on samples from the posterior, which SMC methods are able to approximate accurately enough in all studied cases for it to operate successfully without any parameter tweaking.
+More generally, the need to determine appropriate quantile values $\alpha_t$ for each reward and non-stationary bandit model is a drawback of Bayes-UCB, as its optimal value will depend on the specific combination of underlying dynamics and reward function.
+On the contrary, Thompson sampling relies on samples from the posterior, which we here show SMC is able to approximate accurately enough for SMC-based Thompson sampling to operate successfully in all studied cases, without any hyperparameter selection.